CoasterFan5/biotrack-unity/README.md

 # biotrack-unity
-Unity bindings for the biotrack api + examples (this is one of the projects of all time)
+Unity bindings for [Biotrack](https://github.com/LeoDog896/biotrack) + examples (this is one of the projects of all time) You should familiarize yourself with the [Biotrack Docs](https://leodog896.github.io/biotrack/) to better understand this project.

+## Quick Notice
+If you are very familiar with C# and web requests, these may not be the bindings for you.
+In an effort to make implementing Biotrack as simple as possible, the extendability of the [Biotrack API](https://leodog896.github.io/biotrack/api.html) has been reduced significantly.

 ## Getting Started
-1. Clone this repository
+1. Download the latest release
 2. Open your project in unity
 3. Copy the `Biotrack` assets folder into your own project
 4. Attach the `BioTrackAttachable` script to a game object somewhere in your title screen
-5. Configure the game id and max players.
+5. Configure the game ID and max players.

 ## Install JSON Parser
 1. Open Unity